Life Insurance with a Bicuspid Aortic Valve.

 Yes, individuals can and often will be able to qualify for a traditional term or whole life insurance policy after having been diagnosed with a bicuspid aortic valve.
-In fact, some may even be able to qualify for a Preferred rate.
+In fact, some may even be able to qualify at a Preferred rate!

 The only problem is…

 Any time someone has been diagnosed with some “type” of pre-existing medical condition having to do with the heart, you can bet that most of the top-rated life insurance companies that most of us are familiar with are going to want to learn more about that condition.